fivetran/dbt_asana/README.md

 - Produces modeled tables that leverage Asana data from [Fivetran's connector](https://fivetran.com/docs/applications/asana) in the format described by [this ERD](https://fivetran.com/docs/applications/asana#schemainformation) and builds off of the output of our [Asana source package](https://github.com/fivetran/dbt_asana_source).

-- Enables you to better understand tasks and how they are being worked on in Asana.
-Its primary focus is to enhance the task table and other core objects related to tasks across varying grains:
-  - users, projects, teams, and tags.
+- Enables you to better understand tasks by enhancing the task, users, projects, teams, and tags tables.
-    - Each of these objects is enriched with metrics that reflect the volume and breadth of work being done now and the velocity of work that has been completed.
-Moreover, the daily metrics table lays out a timeline of task creations and completions for understanding the overall pace of deliverables at the organization.
+- Each of these tables is enriched with metrics that reflect the volume and breadth of current work and also the velocity of completed work.
+Moreover, the daily metrics table lays out a timeline of task creations and completions to provide the overall pace of deliverables.
 - Generates a comprehensive data dictionary of your source and modeled Microsoft Ads data through the [dbt docs site](https://fivetran.github.io/dbt_asana/).
 - These tables are designed to work simultaneously with our [Asana source package](https://github.com/fivetran/dbt_asana_source).